pdl/Articulate/Design.md

 ## Synopsis

+Articulate is a Content Management Framework.
+It provides a service which forms the backbone of your content management solution.
+Wherever possible the 'moving parts' are replaceable using plugins.
+It is intended to increase the 'whipuptitude' of the Dancer ecosystem without sacrificing the flexibility you have when writing dancer routes.

-Articulate is an expression of the idea that a CMS is foremost an API:
+Articulate is an expression of the idea that your content management solution is foremost an API:

 - it should not place arbitrary restrictions on the front end
 - it should not place arbitrary restrictions on role of the content (blog, issue tracker, wiki)